- Campus Map

 - Severance of the relationships that create actual or potential conflicts

-Trustees and employees involved in activities with Rose-Hulman Ventures (RHV) should refer to “Additional Policies and Procedures Regarding Conflict of Interest with Respect to Rose-Hulman Ventures,” a copy of the policy may be obtained from Matthew Davis, Controller (812) 244-4017.
+Trustees and employees involved in activities with Rose-Hulman Ventures (RHV) should refer to “Additional Policies and Procedures Regarding Conflict of Interest with Respect to Rose-Hulman Ventures,” a copy of the policy may be obtained from Matthew Davis, Associate Vice President for Finance and Controller (812) 244-4017.